1954 Geneva Conference: Indochina

 All parties at the Conference called for reunification elections but could not agree on the details.
 Pham Van Dong proposed elections under the supervision of "local commissions."
 The U.S., with the support of Britain and the Associated States of Vietnam, Laos, and Cambodia, suggested UN supervision.
 That was rejected by Molotov, who argued for a commission with an equal number of communist and noncommunist members, which could determine "important" issues only by unanimous agreement.
 The negotiators were unable to agree on a date for the elections for reunification.
 The DRV argued that the elections should be held within six months of the ceasefire, and the Western allies sought to have no deadline.
 Molotov proposed June 1955 then softened to later in 1955 and finally July 1956.
 The Diem government supported reunification elections but only with effective international supervision; it argued that genuinely free elections were impossible in the totalitarian North.

 Geneva Conference, 21 July 1954.
 Last plenary session on Indochina in the Palais des Nations.
 Second left Vyacheslav Molotov, two unidentified Soviets, Anthony Eden, Sir Harold Caccie, and W.D.
 Allen.
 In the foreground, the North Vietnamese delegation.

 By the afternoon of 20 July, the remaining outstanding issues were resolved as the parties agreed that the partition line should be at the 17th parallel and that the elections for reunification should be in July 1956, two years after the ceasefire.
 The "Agreement on the Cessation of Hostilities in Vietnam" was signed only by French and Viet Minh military commands.
 Based on a proposal by Zhou Enlai, an International Control Commission (ICC) chaired by India, with Canada and Poland as members, was placed in charge of supervising the ceasefire.
 Because issues were to be decided unanimously, Poland's presence in the ICC provided the communists' effective veto power over supervision of the treaty.
 The unsigned "Final Declaration of the Geneva Conference" called for reunification elections, which the majority of delegates expected to be supervised by the ICC.
 The Viet Minh never accepted ICC authority over such elections, stating that the ICC's "competence was to be limited to the supervision and control of the implementation of the Agreement on the Cessation of Hostilities by both parties."
 Of the nine delegates present, only the United States and the State of Vietnam refused to accept the declaration.
 Bedell Smith delivered a "unilateral declaration" of the U.S. position, reiterating: "We shall seek to achieve unity through free elections supervised by the United Nations to insure that they are conducted fairly."

 While the three agreements (later known as the Geneva Accords) were dated 20 July (to meet Mendès France's 30-day deadline) they were in fact signed on the morning of 21 July.

 Provisions

-The accords, which were issued on 21 July 1954 (taking effect two days later), set out the following terms in relation to Vietnam:
+The accords, which were signed on 21 July 1954, set out the following terms in relation to Vietnam: